11 days retreat in Pisac, The Sacred Valley, PERU

 We will also have the flexibility to change the program as we go, dependent on what is needed and desired at any given day.

-Day 8 – Thursday, March 1: Yoga.
-Massage.
+Day 8 – Saturday, July 28: Yoga.
 Tao practice.
 Artisan market.

 NB: If you are in the position to stay longer you might want to consider visiting Machu Picchu, just a few hours away from Pisac.
 Contact us if you are interested in joining an organized tour to Machu Picchu with one of our experienced guides from HEALING ARTS Peru.